 - The termination of your status and removal would result in extreme hardship.

 The waiver is not a separate form.
 You should prepare Form I-751, Petition to Remove Conditions on Residence, and select the appropriate category in Waiver Filing Request (Part 3).
-Learn more in I-751 hardship waiver.
+However, filing with a waiver does make your case more complicated.
+We highly recommend speaking to an immigration attorney if your spouse won’t sign Form I-751 (and before trying to file by yourself).

 When a Divorce isn’t Final